 SEP IRAs are most opened by self-employed workers and small-business owners who have little or no employees.
 SEP IRA contributions are tax-deductible.
 Sitting investments increase with tax-deferred status until you retire, at which point applicable distributions become taxable income.

-Maximum contributions for 2022 are twenty-five percent of your compensation or $61,000 (whichever amount is less) and no catch-up contributions are required for people ages fifty and older.
+Maximum contributions for 2023 are 25 percent of your compensation or $66,000 (whichever amount is less) and no catch-up contributions are required for people ages 50 and older.
 When business owners self-contribute to SEP IRAs, proportional contributions for every eligible employee are also required.

 Savings Incentive Match Plan for Employees (SIMPLE) IRAs are designed for small businesses having fewer than one hundred employees.
 SIMPLE IRA contributions are tax-deductible.
 Like SEP IRAs, sitting investments increase with tax-deferred status until you retire at which point applicable distributions convert to taxable income.